apache/pdfbox-docs/content/support.md

  - for issues with text extraction try if Adobe Reader can extract the text
  - try the latest SNAPSHOT to see if it's fixed in the pre-release
  - search the mailing list to see if has been discussed before
- - check the issue tracker to see if the issue has already been reported
+ - check the JIRA issue tracker to see if the issue has already been reported

 **To help us resolving a bug quicker**

- - attach the PDF that makes trouble by using "More", "Attach files" in the issue tracker
+ - attach the PDF that makes trouble by using "More", "Attach files" in the JIRA issue tracker
  - if your file is too large, upload it to a sharehoster, or use the PDFSplit application to isolate the troublesome page
  - mention the PDFBox version you are using.
  - attach the shortest possible code that reproduces the problem.
 Insert java code between {code}...{code}.
 Or try to reproduce the problem with the command line applications.
  - mention what you were doing, what was the expected behaviour, and what happened instead
  - provide a stack trace of an exception if there is one
- - try using the non-sequential parser (loadNonSeq() instead of load(), and "-nonSeq" with the command line applications)
- - search JIRA if your problem has been mentioned before.
  - Be patient: all the people here are unpaid volunteers who work for you in their free time

 **And please DON'T**

  - upload files to a hoster that requires registration to read the file.
- - create an issue in JIRA and then go on vacation so you won't repond to our questions / suggestions.
+ - create an issue in the JIRA issue tracker and then go on vacation so you won't repond to our questions / suggestions.
- - ask "how to" questions in JIRA.
+ - ask "how to" questions in JIRA issue tracker.
 Ask such questions on the mailing lists, on stackoverflow.com, and look at the sample and the test code in the sources.
  - attach PDF files with confidential and/or personal data (name, DoB, bank data, health data, SSN) without getting permission from the client and/or the people mentioned on the PDF
  - create issues about obsolete PDFBox versions